Julius6262/Fullstack-Open/1.1-1.5 exercise solution/part1/README.md

+# Exercise solution

+The solution to the exercises is in the folder "src".
+File "App.jsx" and "Main.jsx"  have been edited accordingly to answer the exercises.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.